Setup Guide

 Continue to connect your S3 buckets.

-Configure your S3 buckets for real-time scanning
+Configure your S3 buckets (#)

-Follow these steps to test your configuration:
+Optionally, follow these steps to test your real-time scanning configuration:

 2. Click on the uploaded file.
-Step 6
+Step 3

 3. Scroll down to the Tags box.
 Within a few seconds, the bucketav tag is added with the scan result (reload the page if needed).
-Step 7
+Step 4

 4. To simulate an infected file, we recommend using the EICAR test file.